 When the YoYo Games Runner starts up there is button marked Settings.
 Tap that button to open a new screen with two further options.

-You should set the GM:Studio Port Number to the one that you setup in GamneMaker: Studio Basic Setup (51268 by default)
+You should set the GM:Studio Port Number to match the one that you setup in GamneMaker: Studio Basic Setup (51268 by default)

 The game should now connect and run automatically every time that you press the green "play" button on GameMaker:Studio.